Hyperthyroidism is a very common

 disease may be unmasked.

-In addition, hyperthyroid cats have less
+post-treatment for hyperthyroidism, hyperthyroid cats have less

 muscle mass than healthy cats and since creatinine comes from internal